chetanbg1/cbgwork1/README.md

 Variable -
-	varible value keeps changing if we change  ,reference to the address of memery where we store the data
+	varible value keeps changing if we change, reference to the address of memery where we store the data

 constants value do not change